Math Calculators

 Xₙ₊₁ = (aXₙ + c) mod m

-For example, for the following set:
+For example, if we use the following poorly chosen parameter set:

 X₀ = 3, a = 4, c = 5, m = 6